filamentlab/workstation/README.md

 ## Requirements
 - If you haven't yet, [download Vagrant](https://www.vagrantup.com/).
-- Generate SSH Key.
+- If you don't have one already, generate SSH Key.
 Github has a great [guide](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) for it.
 - Add SSH Key to Digital Ocean.
+- Get the Digital Ocean API Token from your Sys Admin.
 - Get the [Vagrant Digital Ocean plugin](https://github.com/devopsgroup-io/vagrant-digitalocean) by running `$ vagrant plugin install vagrant-digitalocean`.
 - [Get Gas Mask](http://clockwise.ee/) (recommended)